step-/yad/feature-comparison.md

 * unpredictably, notebook tabs are too small [0.42.43]
 * form button syntax [0.42.75]

+## Known bugs

+* (GTK+-2 build only) If the main icon of the notification dialog is a named icon, it does not scale automatically, therefore it looks larger than other icons in the tray.
+This bug has existed since at least version 0.40.0.
+It can only be noticed on some notification trays that do not themselves resize the icons they display.

 ## Frozen or untested features

 * HTML dialog widget - As Fatdog64 Linux no longer packages the Webkit engine, I do not make an effort to maintain or even compile yadL's HTML dialog widget.